Lucía Meza Guzmán: Party switch and election to the Senate

 Meza left the PRD in November 2017, stating that the party had lost its ideological way and become antidemocratic.
 The next week, she affiliated with Morena.
 She was elected to the Senate as one of the two Juntos Haremos Historia candidates, alongside Radamés Salazar Solorio.

+2024 gubernatorial race

+Meza Guzmán is contending for the governorship of Morelos in the 2 June 2024 election as the candidate of the Fuerza y Corazón por México coalition.

 Nonprofits

 In 2010, Meza Guzmán founded the civil association Pervivir, A.C., and began serving as an adviser to Casa de Diálogo, A.C.